-New York State Tax Law requires you to pay income tax during the year, either through withholding or estimated tax.
-If you are self-employed, receive a taxable pension or annuity, or receive any other income from which taxes are not withheld, you may have to pay estimated tax.
+- you are self-employed, - you receive a taxable pension or annuity, or - you receive any other income from which taxes are not withheld.

 If you have substantially underpaid your taxes during the year (either through insufficient estimated tax payments or insufficient withholding tax, or a combination of the two), you will probably have to pay a penalty in addition to your tax.